Ch. 02

 The screen sat there with the sent-message confirmation.
 The apartment was quiet.
 The tram had stopped running for the night.
 Past eleven, then.
 She could hear the building settling, the pipes, a television somewhere below playing something with a laugh track.

 She turned off the PC.
-She sat there for a moment, then opened the notebook and wrote one line: weight.
+She opened the notebook and wrote one line: weight.
 She underlined it.
-Went to bed.